varun-revspot/livekit-outbound-caller/README.md

 - **VoicePipelineAgent**: uses a voice pipeline of STT, LLM, and TTS for the call.
 - **MultimodalAgent**: uses OpenAI's realtime speech to speech model.

 The guide for this example is available at https://docs.livekit.io/agents/quickstarts/outbound-calls/.
-Please ensure you have a SIP outbound trunk configured.
+Make sure a SIP outbound trunk is configured before trying this example.

 ## Features